erincunningham7/project-portfolio-five/README.md

 ### Deployment on Heroku

-- To deploy the project on Heroku, the first step is to create an account.
+- Go to Heroku website and create a registered account
+- Click the 'new' button in the top right corner
+- Select 'create new app'
+- Enter the application name
-- Once logged in, create a new app by clicking on the create app button.
+- Select region and click the create app button
-- Pick a unique name for the app, relevant to your website, select a region, and click Create App.
-- On the next page select the settings tab and scroll down to Config Vars.
-If there are any files that should be hidden like credentials and API keys it is essential that they are added here.
-In this project, there are several credentials that need to be protected.
-This project requires credentials for:
+- Navigate to the settings tab and click on 'reveal config vars'
+- Add the following config vars:
         1. Cloudinary url
         2. Database credentials
         3. Email host password